 Proposed Zoning Code amendment in the MCCR includes Section 20.242, which establishes appropriate zoning classifications of each permit type, minimum parcel sizes for mid-sized (Type 1) and larger (Type 2) cultivations, and the type of zoning clearance necessary for each combination of permit type and zoning district.
 Additionally, to further alleviate potential impacts to the County's transportation system, more intense cultivation sites propose to be located in Industrial zones which are served by existing public infrastructure and transportation networks and may be permitted with a Zoning Clearance.
-Certain cultivation types are not permitted in certain residential zoning districts (such as RR-2 or RR-5) in order to discourage parcel aggregation or merger, which may reduce housing development which is the intended use with these residential districts.
+Certain cultivation types are not permitted in certain residential zoning districts in order to discourage parcel aggregation or merger, which may reduce housing development which is the intended use with these residential districts.